Line 51 (Amsterdam Metro): Planning and construction

 Construction of the line near the A10 motorway (top) and in Amstelveen (bottom).

 The area where the lines were supposed to be installed was undeveloped despite the cancellation in 1975.
 In 1978, the municipality of Amstelveen announced that it would not take a metro line into account anymore, but that it was positive about a sneltram ('high-speed tram' or 'express tram').
 This was the result of a compromise between the municipalities of Amstelveen and Amsterdam; Amstelveen initially wanted a full metro, while this was still politically controversial in Amsterdam.
 In the summer of 1979, both municipalities announced their support for an express tram line from Amsterdam Zuid station to Amstelveen with 13 stations.
 In September, the municipality of Amstelveen unexpectedly voted against the line, leading to more discussions.
-Amstelveen opposed because they claimed the tram line would not be faster or an improvement over the busses already running, and asked for more frequent busses instead.
+Amstelveen opposed because they claimed the tram line would not be faster or an improvement over the buses already running, and asked for more frequent buses instead.
 In November, the Ministry of Transport and Water Management announced that it would only support the express tram if it was extended to Amsterdam Centraal station instead of ending at Zuid, resulting in less transfers.

 In February 1985, the two municipalities agreed on building the express tram; funding from the Dutch Government was secured shortly after.
 The GVB would financially compensate Centraal Nederland, which ran a bus route from Centraal station to Amstelveen.
 Centraal Nederland still started a campaign to construct a dedicated bus lane instead, which they claimed would be cheaper than the tram.
 Despite this, the municipality of Amstelveen voted in favour of the express tram over the bus lane in August 1985.
 The line was expected to cost 130 million Dutch guilder, with the government paying 54 million guilder and the municipality of Amsterdam funding the rest.
 The line was named Amstelveenlijn ('Amstelveen Line') and was expected to be the first of multiple express tram lines around Amsterdam.
 Construction on the line started in August 1987 and was met with protests by houseboat residents at Duivendrechtsevaart, who had to move out.
 Landscaping of the areas with dirt were complete by May 1988.